Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 Located in Rione Campitelli and perfectly situated to view icons like the Colosseum and ancient ruins of the Roman Forum from above, it serves as an excellent tourist attraction.

-However, it also holds unexpected surprises for visitors who decide to explore further!
+It also holds unexpected surprises for visitors who decide to explore further!

 Capitoline Hill was once just what it sounds like, the place that Ancient Romans identified as their Capitol.